.XML Extensible Markup Language

 xmllint --noout --schema schema.xsd input.xml

 Validates the XML document against the specified XSD schema file.
 Reports both well-formedness and schema validation errors with line numbers.
+Useful for verifying invoice XML against UBL or ISO 20022 schemas.

-Pretty-print (reformat) an XML file other
+Pretty-print and reformat XML other

-xmllint --format input.xml > output.xml
+xmllint --format input.xml > formatted.xml

-Extract values with XPath via xmllint other
+Extract values with XPath using xmlstarlet other

 HIGH